 Yes, chicken eaten without the skin on may have less cholesterol than a similar portion of lamb or veal.
 But it isn’t the lowest on the cholesterol charts as compared to all other types of meat.

 Beef sirloin and chicken are nearly the same as far as cholesterol levels are concerned.
 While beef sirloin packs in about 89 mg of cholesterol in a 3.5 oz portion, a similar serving of chicken without skin has about 85 mg.

-- Switch to vegetable sources of protein like beans and tofu, which have no cholesterol at all.
+- Have more vegetarian protein like beans and tofu, which have no cholesterol, and more fiber.

-- Have some tuna preserved in water, or salmon or halibut.
-All of these have lower cholesterol than chicken, with tuna containing as little as 30 mg of cholesterol.
-Plus, you get the added benefit of the healthy omega-3 fatty acids from fish.8
+- Have tuna, salmon, or halibut.
+These have lower cholesterol than chicken, with 3.5 oz tuna containing just 30 mg.
+Plus, you get the healthy omega-3 fatty acids.10